mozilla/PRESC/docs/ROADMAP.md

 Here we consider performance evaluations that account for distributional differences in training and test sets.

-These can be applied either as strategies for model selection or as an evaluation methodology on a final test set.
+__Application scope:__ These can be applied either as strategies for model selection or as an evaluation methodology on a final test set.

 ### Feature-based splitting